-- 1. E is the Young's modulus of the undamaged material also known as the virgin modulus. - 2. v is the Poisson's ratio of the undamaged material also known as the virgin Poisson's ratio. - 3. $f_n$ is the initial principal tensile strength (stress) of the material.
-Once this stress has been reached at a point in the body a smeared crack is initiated there with a normal that is co-linear with the 1st principal direction.
+- 1. E is the Young's modulus of the undamaged material also known as the virgin modulus. - 2. υ is the Poisson's ratio of the undamaged material also known as the virgin Poisson's ratio. - 3. f_n is the initial principal tensile strength (stress) of the material.
+Once this stress has been reached at a point in the body a smeared crack is initiated there with a normal that is colinear with the 1st principal direction.
 Once initiated, the crack is fixed at that location, though it will convect with the motion of the body.
 As the loading progresses the allowed tensile traction normal to the crack plane is progressively degraded to a small machine dependent constant.

 The degradation is implemented by reducing the material's modulus normal to the smeared crack plane according to a maximum dissipation law that incorporates exponential softening.
-The restriction on the normal tractions is given by where n is the smeared crack normal, $\varepsilon$ is the small constant, H is the softening modulus, and $\alpha$ is an internal variable.
-H is set automatically by the program; see $g_c$ below. $\alpha$ measures the crack field intensity and is output in the equivalent plastic strain field, $\overline{\varepsilon}^{p}$ , in a normalized fashion.
+The restriction on the normal tractions is given by where n is the smeared crack normal, ε is the small constant, H is the softening modulus, and α is an internal variable.
+H is set automatically by the program; see g_c below. α measures the crack field intensity and is output in the equivalent plastic strain field, $\overline{\varepsilon}^p$, in a normalized fashion.

-$$\phi{t} = (\mathbf{n} \otimes \mathbf{n}) : \mathbf{\sigma} - \mathbf{f}{n} + (1 - \varepsilon) \mathbf{f}{n} (1 - \exp[-\mathbf{H}\alpha]) \le 0$$
+$$\phi_t = (\mathbf{n} \otimes \mathbf{n}): \sigma - f_n + (1 - \varepsilon)f_n(1 - \exp[-H\alpha]) \le 0$$ of its original value in the normal and parallel directions to the smeared crack.
+Note that for plotting purposes it is never output greater than 5.

 The evolution of alpha is governed by a maximum dissipation argument.
-When the normalized value reaches unity it means that the material's strength has been reduced to
+When the normalized value reaches unity it means that the material's strength has been reduced to 2%